Božidar Vuković: Work

 The oldest printed book in Serbian-Slavonic was first issued in 1483, from the printing-press of Andreas Torresanus, de Asula (1451–1529) in Venice.
 A few years later the Serbian nobleman Božidar Vuković bought a printing-press in Venice and established it at Obod in Montenegro, from which he issued in 1493 the first church book—the Oktoih—printed on Serb territory.
 There is a copy of this book in the British Museum.
 Vuković's printing press operated in two phases.
 In the first one (1519–20), he printed Služabnik (1517) and Psaltir sa posledovanjem i časlovcem (Psalter, 1520).
 In the second phase (1536–40), which came after a long break, he published five more books in Serbian Cyrillic: Zbornik (1536), Molitvenik (Prayer book, 1536), Oktoih petoglasnik (1537), Minej (The Book of Months, 1538), Molitvenik trebnik (1539 or 1540).
 All of his editions are printed versions of liturgical works in Serbian redaction of Church Slavonic that have long been in use in the Serbian Orthodox Church.
 In addition to remedying the dearth of Serbian books, he also wanted to produce books which were printed in smaller letters, making them more compact and easier to carry.
 His editions were intricately prepared, with well-proportioned letters and fine miniatures.
 Vuković collaborated with other Serb refugees in Venice such as hieromonk Pahomije from Rijeka Crnojevića in Montenegro (ot Crne Gori or Reki), hierodeacon Mojsije of Budimlje (ot serbskije zemlji, otčstvom že ot mjesta naricamego Budimlja) and priests Teodosije and Genadije from the Mileševa monastery.
-Vuković was a ktitor of the Mileševa monastery.
+Vuković also donated books and other gifts to the Mileševa monastery.

 His venture is explained by reasons of sale, his care for his soul's sake, and of patriotism ("I saw the compiling of the printing presses of Godly scriptures in Greek, French, and other languages, and I wished eagerly to compile in printing press also our Serb and also Bulgarian ones").

 He distributed his books to monks via Kotor and Dubrovnik.
 The books influenced not only Serbian printing, but also Bulgarian, Romanian and Russian printing.
 In his first testament, Vuković left his printing press to the monasteries in Lake Skadar, his homeland.
 He later revised it and left it to his son Vićentije Vuković, who carried on the enterprise of his father, and their printing-press continued to work up to 1597, issuing several church books in the Serbian-Slavonic language.
 During the first half of the 16th century the Serbs had printing-presses in Belgrade, Shkodër, Bojana river, Goražde, Mileševa and elsewhere.
 However, printing ceased in the Serb lands under the Ottoman rule and was only resumed in the mid-18th century.
 Most of the printing during the Ottoman period, however, was produced in Russia, and Serb-inhabited lands of the Habsburg Monarchy, but only under special license.
 Books for ecclesiastical and educational use had to be imported from St. Petersburg, Moscow, Venice, Trieste, or Vienna, depending on the political circumstances of the day.